US stocks inch higher as markets yawn at Trump’s impeachment

 Trump, who has often reveled on Twitter when stock prices are rising, warned in October that “The Impeachment Hoax is hurting our Stock Market.”
 While markets certainly do like Trump’s low-tax and light-regulation approach to the economy, investors say his impeachment means very little to the market.

-A gauge measuring how worried traders are about upcoming swings for the S&P 500 inched up by a modest 0.2% in morning trading.
+A gauge measuring how worried traders are about upcoming swings for the S&P 500 was down 0.2% in morning trading.

 That’s because traders see little chance of a Republican-controlled Senate voting to remove Trump from office.
 Even if the unlikely were to occur and Trump left office, investors see Vice President Mike Pence as unlikely to raise taxes or tighten regulations.

-STRONG FEED: ConAgra Brands surged 14.2% for the biggest gain in the S&P 500 after it reported stronger profit and revenue for the latest quarter than Wall Street forecast due in part to sales of frozen and snack foods.
+STRONG FEED: Conagra Brands surged 17 .7 % for the biggest gain in the S&P 500 after it reported stronger profit and revenue for the latest quarter than Wall Street forecast due in part to sales of frozen and snack foods.